 “We are proud that Pfizer has chosen Imeka for this collaborative research, says Jean-René Bélanger, Imeka’s CEO.
 It helps validate our technology with a major player in the pharmaceutical industry.
 This partnership opens possibilities for other collaborations with biopharmaceutical companies trying to solve challenges with neurological diseases.”

-Imeka offers pharmaceutical companies and neurosurgeons a service based on the state-of-the-art magnetic resonance imaging (MRI) of the brain.
+Imeka offers pharmaceutical companies a service based on the state-of-the-art magnetic resonance imaging (MRI) of the brain.
 The company is working in collaboration with Pfizer in Cambridge, Massachussetts, to develop drugs to treat neurodegenerative diseases that includes: multiple sclerosis, ALS, Parkinson’s, and Alzheimer’s disease.